Casino Dealer

 If someone's losing his shirt at your blackjack table, do you still expect him to tip you?

-Asked by Brixy_66 about 12 years ago
+Asked by Brixy_66 over 12 years ago

 Absolutely not.
 My philosophy on tipping has always been the same.
 A tip is gratitude from someone to myself.
 I don't expect it, it's not required.
 Anything someone tosses me is a bonus.
 They don't have to tip me anything at all.
 You can't be let down if you don't expect anything.
 So, when something floats my way, I'm happy.
 Even if it's just a couple bucks on a 2k win.
 It's 2 bucks more than I had before.
 Nothing can be expected in the casino tipping world.
 When I get something, I'm happy.
 Some of my coworkers express frustration over cheap people.
 You have no control over their behavior.
 So, whatever kind of tip I get, I'm happy for!